To learn more, visit 2023 Course and subject delivery.

 |Fees||Look up fees|

 This subject explores pandemic preparedness and response from a multidisciplinary perspective.
 Focusing on pandemic examples, including but not limited to: SARS, Zika, Swine and Avian Influenza, Ebola, HIV/AIDS and COVID-19, the subject provides students with an intersectoral framework through which to appraise a range of preparedness and response efforts across diverse global contexts.
 Students will learn how to conceptualise effective pandemic preparedness and response as stemming from the intersection of global systems including human and animal health, political, economic, cultural and environmental systems.
-A wide range of pandemic and country case studies are presented, with particular attention to equity in terms of the diverse and specific needs of, and impacts on, varied populations.
+A wide range of pandemic and country case studies are presented, with particular attention to equity and inclusion in terms of the diverse and specific needs of, and impacts on, varied populations.
 Applying an intersectional lens, the subject emphasises lessons learnt that can be translated into future and ongoing pandemic preparedness and responses, as well as highlighting unresolved issues.

 Intended learning outcomes